petrs-aristocrat/git-workshop/README.md

-# git-workshop
+# Git-Workshops

-This is a trial repository for git related workshop
+This is a practice repository for git related workshops.